openstack/openstack-manuals/doc/admin-guide/source/dashboard_manage_images.rst

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
    and click the :guilabel:`Images` category.
 #.
 Select the images that you want to edit.
 Click :guilabel:`Edit Image`.
 #.
-In the :guilabel:`Update Image` window, you can change the image name.
+In the :guilabel:`Edit Image` window, you can change the image name.

    Select the :guilabel:`Public` check box to make the image public.
    Clear this check box to make the image private.
 You cannot change the :guilabel:`Kernel ID`, :guilabel:`Ramdisk ID`, or :guilabel:`Architecture` attributes for an image.
 #.
-Click :guilabel:`Update Image`.
+Click :guilabel:`Edit Image`.

 Delete images
 ~~~~~~~~~~~~~